Editor’s Note: It pains me to say this, but peanut butter is not a high-quality source of protein.

 Not all proteins are created equal.

 Quality counts.
 But what’s the difference between protein and “high-quality protein?”
+It’s locked in the amino acids of each type of protein.

 A high-quality protein really is a function of three things: